winters5885/NSS-digital-nomad/resources/design-document.md

 ## 3. Use Cases

 U1.
-As a user, I want a curated list of popular travel destinations.
+As a user, I want a curated list of popular travel destinations to help me decide where to travel.

 U2.
-As a user, I want to be presented with travel destinations based off of my preferences.
+As a user, I want to be presented with travel destinations based off of my preferences in order to automate narrowing my search.

 U3.
 As a user, I want to select a set of favorite locations and retrieve the results.
+I want my results saved for later viewing.

 ## 4. Project Scope